miguelnto/arquix/README.md

 make uninstall
 ```

-## Overview
+## Usage

 Arquix's configuration file is written in Python as `config.py`.
 This file can be placed anywhere you want in your system, although it's recommended to keep it in `~/.config/arquix/config.py`.
 Everytime you run `python config.py`, the script will do its magic.

-The configuration file is really simple, so the source code below should be self-explanatory.
+It's fairly easy to write the configuration file, so the source code below should be self-explanatory.

 ```py
 from arquix.arquix import Directory, Dotfile, DotfileDir, Operation, Arquix